 Appeals to the Victorian Civil and Administrative Tribunal (VCAT) and Supreme Court, Court of Appeal (SCCA) against decisions made by the Commission on gambling matters are available via the Australasian Legal Information Institute database (search 'Gambling' to find relevant decisions).

 Archived agendas from public session Commission meetings are available to download at Archived public meeting agendas - 2012.

 Archived decisions from public session Commission meetings are available to download below:

 Archived decisions from private session Commission meetings are available to download below:

 In this section, you will find the liquor hearing guidelines, dates for upcoming hearings and published inquiry notices.

 Inquiry notices are published pursuant to Section 92A and Section 94B of the Liquor Control Reform Act 1998.

 The inquiry notices detail the initial hearing date and grounds for the inquiry.

-Dates and details for upcoming liquor hearings pursuant to the Liquor Control Reform Act 1998 are available in the current liquor hearings list (PDF, 300KB).
+Dates and details for upcoming liquor hearings pursuant to the Liquor Control Reform Act 1998 are available below.